-Carmon DeLeone is celebrating the first Season of the Southwest Ohio Philharmonic as Music Advisor.
-He is currently in his 49th year as Music Director of the Cincinnati Ballet.
+Carmon DeLeone serves as the Southwest Ohio Philharmonic Music Advisor.
+He is currently in his 51st year as Music Director of the Cincinnati Ballet.
 He served 35 years as Music Director of the Middletown Symphony Orchestra and 25 years as Music Director of the Illinois Philharmonic Orchestra.
 Carmon now serves as Conductor Laureate of both orchestras.

 At New Yorks Carnegie Hall, he has served as Conductor and Host of the “Family Concert” Series, and in Europe, he has conducted frequent performances with the Luxembourg Philharmonic Orchestra.
 In 1995 Maestro DeLeone was named the “Illinois Music Director of the Year” by the Illinois Council of Orchestras, and during his tenure, the Illinois Philharmonic was twice named “Illinois Orchestra of the Year”.